-Reuben Chen is a partner in the Cooley litigation department.
-He joined the Firm in 2003 and is resident in the Palo Alto office.
+Reuben Chen is a partner in the Intellectual Property Litigation practice group and a member of Cooley's Llitigation department.
+He joined the firm in 2003 and is resident in the Palo Alto office.

-Mr. Chen's practice focuses on technology and intellectual property litigation, primarily patent litigation.
-He has assisted clients in intellectual property matters across a wide range of technologies, including biotechnology, chemistry, electronics, HDTV, integrated circuits, medical devices, pharmaceuticals, Wavelength Selective Switches, and web-based technologies.
+Mr. Chen's practice focuses on intellectual property litigation and counseling.
+He has assisted clients across a wide range of technologies, including biotechnology, cellular phones, chemistry, electronics, HDTV, medical devices, pharmaceuticals, Wavelength Selective Switches, and web-based technologies.

 Recent representative cases include: